 I’ve been wanting to try to bake with Quinoa flour.
 It has taken a little adjusting and trying.
 The first time I tried baking, the whole batch got a thumbs DOWN from those that matter the most (the kids).
 The second time however, I think we got it right.
 These cookies were gone within minutes.
-Keep in mind, while they aren’t sugar free, they offer a little extra nutrients for your kids.
+Keep in mind, while they aren’t sugar free, they offer a little extra nutrients, like a bit of protein from the quinoa flour, for your kids.